BWibo/3dcitydb-mkdocs/docs/first-steps/docker.md

 ## What is Docker?

-[Docker :fontawesome-brands-docker:](https://docker.com){target="_blank"} is a widely used virtualization technology that makes it possible to pack an application with all its required resources into a standardized unit - the *Docker Container*.
+[Docker :fontawesome-brands-docker:](https://docker.com){target="blank"} is a widely used virtualization technology that makes it possible to pack an application with all its required resources into a standardized unit - the _Docker Container_.
 Software encapsulated in this way can run on Linux, Windows, macOS and most cloud services without any further changes or setup process.
 Docker containers are lightweight compared to traditional virtualization environments that emulate an entire operating system, because they contain only the application and all the tools, program libraries, and files it requires.

 Docker enables you to get a 3DCityDB instance up and running in a fews seconds, without having to setup a database server or the 3DCityDB database schema, as shown below.